yperess/zephyr/doc/develop/languages/cpp/pigweed.rst

 .. code-block:: console

-   . pigweed/activate.sh
+   source modules/lib/pigweed/activate.sh

 Updating:
 =========

-You should re-run the bootstrapping process when:
+You should re-run the bootstrapping process following any ``west update`` that modifies either the Zephyr main tree or the Pigweed module.

-* A call to ``west update`` changes the Pigweed SHA, the bootstrap process should be repeated.
-* A call to ``west update`` changes the Zephyr SHA, the call to ``pip install`` should be repeated

 Step 3: Use Pigweed
 *******************